Contact us at 240.453.6990 or info@meleassociates.com

 MELE is deeply committed to building stronger communities through charitable giving and volunteerism.
 Whether it’s fighting cancer, bringing holiday cheer to local children in need, or assisting veterans, MELE is always looking for ways to give back time and resources to people and organizations that make a difference in people’s lives.

-MELE’s Annual DEFY Charity Golf Tournament August 10th, 2026
+MELE’s 4th Annual DEFY Charity Golf Tournament

-For the last two years, MELE has hosted its annual DEFY Charity Golf Tournament at the Links at Challedon in Mt.
+For the last three years, MELE has hosted its annual DEFY Charity Golf Tournament at the Links at Challedon in Mt.
 Airy, Maryland.
 The tournament was created to honor the legacy of Wendy Chioji, who passed away after a hard-fought battle with cancer.
 Wendy was CEO Mel Chiogioji’s daughter and President Al Chiogioji’s sister.

 The event embodies the mantra by Wendy lived her life: DEFY.
 Wendy exemplified what it means to live fearlessly and to defy the odds.